thiennp/frontend-mastery-hub/levels/85/README.md

-# Level 85: Infrastructure as Code
+# Level 85: Server Configuration

 ## Overview
-This level focuses on infrastructure as code and provides comprehensive learning materials, examples, and projects.
+This level focuses on server configuration and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of infrastructure as code
+- Understand the core concepts of server configuration
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns